freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/take-home-projects/build-the-game-of-life.md

 # --description--

-**Objective:** Build an app that is functionally similar to this: <https://codepen.io/freeCodeCamp/full/BpwMZv/>.
+**Objective:** Build an app that is functionally similar to this: <a href="https://codepen.io/freeCodeCamp/full/BpwMZv/" target="_blank" rel="noopener noreferrer nofollow">https://codepen.io/freeCodeCamp/full/BpwMZv/</a>.

 The Game of Life is a cellular automaton devised by the British mathematician John Horton Conway.
 It is a <em>zero-player game</em>, meaning that its evolution is determined by its initial state, requiring no further input.
 One interacts with the Game of Life by creating an initial configuration and observing how it evolves.